tzeikob/javascript-patterns/data-structures/hash-map/README.md

 var myNS = myNS || Object.create(null);

 myNS.HashMap = function() {
-  // Use weak map to encapsulate the items of each hash map instance const data = new WeakMap();
+  // Use weak map to encapsulate the entries of each hash map instance const data = new WeakMap();

-  const hash = function hash(key) {
+  // Use a strong hash function to avoid key collisions const hash = function hash(key) {
     let code = 5381;
     for (let i = 0; i < key.length; i++) {